EcjTn/CLI-ChatApp-FastAPI/README.md

 # FastAPI Chatroom API

+## Project only for test and will likely be discontinued

 This is a simple chatroom backend built using FastAPI.
 It allows users to send messages to a specific chatroom (Room 1/2) using HTTP POST requests.

 - Users can send messages with a username and message.